 - 1. Record assistant-level clinical experience obtained in the student's own community under the supervision of one or more approved preceptors - 2.
-Engage in the maternity care system professionally and ethically
+Engage in the maternity care system professionally and ethically - 3.
+Demonstrate fluency in appropriate clinical judgment and decision making

-- 3. Demonstrate fluency in appropriate clinical judgment and decision making - 4.
-Demonstrate proficiency in verbal, written and interpersonal communication skills - 5.
+- 4. Demonstrate proficiency in verbal, written and interpersonal communication skills - 5.
 Assemble an E-portfolio of professional documents and reflections to provide evidence of experience in educating others in their profession and in their communities - 6.
-Critique individual and social learning through reflective and critical thinking and writing through Portfolio creation - 7.
-Organize practice directive documents collected in the Portfolio
+Critique individual and social learning through reflective and critical thinking and writing through portfolio creation - 7.
+Organize practice directive documents collected in the portfolio

-\CLNC 2040 Phase Two Practicum, 2 cr.
+CLNC 2040 Phase Two Practicum, 2 cr.

-PREREQUISITE CLNC 2010 (can be taken concurrently), CLNC 2020 (can be taken concurrently), CLNC 2030 (can be taken concurrently)
+PREREQUISITE: in clinical placement with approved preceptor; CLNC 2010 (can be taken concurrently), CLNC 2020 (can be taken concurrently), CLNC 2030 (can be taken concurrently)